david-drew/hddlr_docs/Intel_OpenVINO_HDDL-R_Setup.md

     `(nferenceEngine::IInferRequest::Ptr context)`

-## Programming a Python Application for the HDDL-R
+## Programming a Python Application for the Intel® Vision Accelerator Design with Intel® Movidius™ VPUs for use with Intel® Distribution of OpenVINO™ toolkit

 [DAVID] TBD will add after receiving source from Aleks Sutic.